Žebrák: Geography

 Žebrák is located about 14 km southwest of Beroun and 37 km southwest of Prague.
 It lies mostly in the Hořovice Uplands, the northern part of the municipal territory extends into the Křivoklát Highlands and into the Křivoklátsko Protected Landscape Area.
-The highest point is a contour line at 410 m above sea level.
-The Stroupínský Stream flows through the town.
-It supplies two ponds in the area, Žebrácký and Radost.
+The highest point is at 410 m above sea level.
+The stream Stroupínský potok flows through the town.
+It supplies two fishponds in the area, called Žebrácký rybník and Radost.

 History

 The first written mention of Žebrák is from 1280.
 It became a busy marketplace on the trade route from Prague to Plzeň and Bavaria.
 In 1396, it was promoted to a town by King Wenceslaus IV.
 The greatest development occurred in the 16th century.

+Demographics

 Transport

 The D5 motorway from Prague to Plzeň passes through the municipal territory.

 Sights

-The landmark of the town centre is the Church of Saint Lawrence.
+The main landmark of the town centre is the Church of Saint Lawrence.
 It was built in the late Baroque style in 1780–1788, when it replaced an old church from the 14th century.

-The second church if the Baroque cemetery church of Saint Roch.
+The second church is the Baroque cemetery church of Saint Roch.
 It dates from the 18th century.

 Žebrák shares its name with the nearby Žebrák Castle, however, this castle is located in the territory of the neighbouring Točník.